Defence Industries Limited Pickering Works: Closure and aftermath

 After the entry of the United States in the war in late 1941, the demand for shells from the Ajax plant reduced.
 In late 1942 and early 1943, there was a reduction in shifts, resulting in transfers and layoffs.
 Production at DIL slowed down substantially in the winter of 1944, as the Allied victory in the World War II seemed assured and the demand for shells declined further.
 In the summer of 1945, all production lines were abandoned, and most of the workers were dismissed.
-A few worked until the summer of 1946, for tasks such as compiling a operating procedures manual, identifying records to be retained, destroying the other records, dismantling the equipment, and cleaning up the plant.
+A few worked until the summer of 1946, for tasks such as compiling an operating procedures manual, identifying records to be retained, destroying the other records, dismantling the equipment, and cleaning up the plant.

 Buildings contaminated by explosives were burned, and others were demolished.
 All records, including those related to the personnel and the work at the plant, were shredded.
 A manual of operations, documenting the technologies used and dangers encountered, was compiled for possible future reference.
 Three copies of manuals were distributed to the CIL, the Ontario government, and the Public Archives of Canada.
 The material from dismantled buildings was sold to contractors, and was used for new construction within Ajax.
 For example, the material from the Arbor Lodge was used to build three houses.

 Many men released from DIL found work at General Motors in Oshawa, as the auto industry revived after the war.
 The government encouraged women to discontinue work and take up roles as housemakers.

 Towards the end of the war, Ajax became a warehousing location for the War Assets Corporation, which was responsible for disposing of the government-owned surplus material and property from World War II.
 A War Surplus sales outlet was established at the site to dispose off the production equipment and other fixtures.

 During 1946-1949, the University of Toronto ran its Ajax Division in some of the vacant DIL buildings, to accommodate increased demand for engineering education, especially from the returning war veterans.
 During 1949-1953, the former women's residences were used as a holding camp, called the Displaced Persons Camp (or "DP Camp"), for refugees arriving from post-war Europe.